Disclaimers: See Chapter 1

 Joxer's lips went flat.
 "He's here somewhere.
 He doesn't care for my profession anymore, so he strays from me."

-"He will be, and if for some reason he don't, do not let that discourage you from doing what you like."
+"He will be, and if for some reason he doesn't, do not let that discourage you from doing what you like."

-"Be safe, oh and have you by any chance seen, Iona?"
-Ri questioned him as he walked backwards in a comical manner.
+"Be safe.
+Oh, have you, by any chance, seen Iona?"
+Ri asked him as he walked backwards in a comical manner.

 "Yeah.
 She was with General Darnelle.
-I don't know which way they walked off, I had my eyes closed.
+I don't know which way they walked off, 'cause I had my eyes shut during my ending act.
 Nice necklace by the way."

-Joxer waved while Ri traversed an area that would lead her to, Iona.
+Joxer waved farewell, and Ri traversed an area that would hopefully lead her to Iona.

 "How are you, love."
 Oris spoke with an accent.

 "I'm fine."
-Iona stated shyly.
+Iona rejoined shyly.
 "Congratulations on your promotion."

-Iona became mesmerized by, Oris.
-His eyes had a hue, similar to violet and reddish brown hair.
-He was the only warrior that was dressed in armor, which was white and had an emblem on its right chest plate.
-Everybody else, whether a Noble, denizen, or soldier, was wearing tunics, shirts and trousers of all colors.
+Iona became mesmerized by Oris.
+His eyes had a hue that resembled violet, and his head was full of reddish-brown hair.
+He was the only warrior who was dressed in armor that was white and had an emblem on its right chest-plate.
+The other occupants, whether a noble, denizen, or soldier, was wearing tunics, shirts, dresses, and trousers of varying colors.

 "You already know Lieutenant Tessa."
-Darnelle went on.
-"The woman that boosted your passion to become a warrior."
+Darnelle continued.
+"The woman who'd boosted your passion to become a warrior."

-"Hello and thanks again for your display on sword handling."
-Iona replied.
+"Hello.
+And again, I'm very gracious for your display on sword handling."
+Iona stated.

 "You're welcome."
-Tessa responded.
-"I'm trying to talk your father into allowing me to teach you more fully, if you are to join the army of the Realm."
+Tessa professed.
+"I'm trying to coerce your father into allowing me to teach you more fully, if you are to join the army of the Realm, that is."

 "I can become your pupil."
 Iona's facial expression showed tremendous glee.
 "Father, is it true?"

-Darnelle couldn't stop himself from grinning at his daughter's infectious smile.
+Darnelle couldn't prevent himself from grinning at his daughter's infectious smile.
 "We've talked of it.
-Let us speak on the subject a little more and we'll go from there."
+Let us expatriate on the subject a bit more and we'll go from there."